leonnorfleet/UCLAble/README.md

   7. run the command <nodemon insert.js> to run the server

 How to run the client application:
-  1.  cd into the client directory
+  1. cd into client/
-  2.  run the command <npm install>
+  2. run the command <npm start>
   3. keep in mind that the react app only works properly when the <insert.js> file in the server directory is running
   4. changes can be seen on the MongoDB database

 Notes:
-  - insert.js(located in the server directory) is a prototype for uploading data into the MongoDB database(works properly, need to implement a react form and send the data that way)
+  - insert.js(located in the server_files directory) is a prototype for uploading data into the MongoDB database(works properly, need to implement a react form and send the data that way)
-  - changes.js(located in the server directory) is a prototype for listening for changes to the data in the MongoDB database(works)
+  - changes.js(located in the server_files directory) is a prototype for listening for changes to the data in the MongoDB database(works)
-  - index.js(located in the server directory) was a random first attempt, isn't important
+  - index.js(located in the server_files directory) was a random first attempt, isn't important
   - The react code for uploading the data is in Post.js(located in client/src)
+  - WARNING!!!
+I did not add error handling for posting duplicates to MongoDB so keep that in mind when the node server crashes/the react app gives errors in the console